humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 Wow I thought, could there be something to this story?
 I have compiled a list of dates of some significant events and added references for you to do your own investigations.

-Terminology: SARS-CoV-2 (in some early papers called 'Wuhan CoV') is the viral cause of covid-19.
+Terminology: SARS-CoV-2 (in some early papers called 'Wuhan CoV') is the viral cause of covid-19; Some papers use the name Dr. Zheng-Li Shi, others Dr. Zhengli Shi, these refer to the same person; WIV is an abbreviation for the Wuhan Institute of Virology.

 ## Wuhan Institute of Virology (WIV)